Vital Statistics - Death Database

 This is an administrative survey that collects demographic and medical (cause of death) information annually from all provincial and territorial vital statistics registries on all deaths in Canada.

 This is an administrative survey that collects demographic and medical (cause of death) information annually from all provincial and territorial vital statistics registries on all deaths in Canada.
-Prior to 2010, some data were also collected on Canadian residents who die in some American states.
-Starting with the reference year 2010, Canadian residents who die in American states are no longer collected.
+Some data are also collected on Canadian residents who die in some American states.

 The data are used to calculate basic indicators (such as counts and rates) on deaths of residents of Canada.
 Information from this database is also used in the calculation of statistics, such as cause-specific death rates and life expectancy.

 For Canada as a whole, it was impossible to compile a satisfactory series of vital statistics prior to 1921.
 Eight provinces initially joined the cooperative Canadian vital statistics system, leading to the publication of the first annual report for Canada in 1921; that report included Prince Edward Island, Nova Scotia, New Brunswick, Ontario, Manitoba, Saskatchewan, Alberta and British Columbia.
 Quebec began to participate in 1926 and Newfoundland in 1949 (after joining Confederation) and their data were included in the tabulations from those years onward.
 Basic data from the Yukon and Northwest Territories were published as appendices to the national tables from 1924 to 1955; their data were first included in the regular tabulations in 1956.
 Nunavut came into being officially as a Territory of Canada on April 1, 1999.
 The name Northwest Territories applies to a Territory with different geographic boundaries before and after April 1, 1999.